1. Rules of debate at meetings

 - A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11.

-- The Chair or in his absence, the vice-Chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Parish Clerk.
+- The Chair or in their absence, the vice-Chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Parish Clerk.
 The reviews and appraisal shall be reported in writing and is subject to approval by resolution by Council.

-- Subject to the council’s policy regarding the handling of grievance matters, the council’s most senior employee (or other employees) shall contact the Chair or in his absence, the vice-Chair in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Council.
+- Subject to the council’s policy regarding the handling of grievance matters, the council’s most senior employee (or other employees) shall contact the Chair or in their absence, the vice-Chair in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Council.

 - Subject to the council’s policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Parish Clerk relates to the Chair or vice-Chair this shall be communicated to another member of the Council, which shall be reported back and progressed by resolution of the Council.